colonial-heritage/colonial-collections/README.md

 ## What's inside?

 This repo uses [turborepo](https://turbo.build/) as build system and [npm](https://www.npmjs.com/) as a package manager.
-It includes the following packages/apps:
+It includes the following apps and packages:

 ### Apps
 - `dataset-browser`: The Dataset Browser